serebrov/serebrov.github.io/content/2016-02-18-oop-solid-l-liskov-substitution-principle.md

 So the stronger precondition in the child class broke the client code which worked for the parent class.

-At the same time if we make the precondition weaker (or even remove it), the client code will work the same way as for parent class.
+At the same time, if we make the precondition weaker (or even remove it), the client code will work the same way as for parent class.

 ## Postconditions cannot be weakened in a subtype